 3. Norton packs in everything but the kitchen sink

-Norton's antivirus product offer a password manager, unlimited VPN data, identity theft protection, parental controls and even online storage -- almost every kind of digital security you could ever need.View Deal
+Norton's antivirus products offer a password manager, unlimited VPN data, identity theft protection, parental controls and even online storage -- almost every kind of digital security you could ever need.View Deal

 What is the best antivirus software?

-Our top pick for best antivirus software is Kaspersky Total Security, which gives you excellent malware protection, a full complement of extra features and an easy-to-use interface.
+Our first choice for best antivirus software is Kaspersky Total Security.
+It delivers excellent malware protection, a full complement of extra features and an easy-to-use interface.

-Right behind that are Bitdefender Antivirus Plus, an entry-level paid program that is perhaps the best bargain in antivirus software, and Norton 360 Deluxe, which offers excellent protection with unlimited VPN service and a ton of extra features, including the option to add LifeLock identity protection.
+Right behind that are Bitdefender Antivirus Plus, an entry-level program that may be the best bargain in antivirus software, and Norton 360 Deluxe, which offers excellent protection with unlimited VPN service and a ton of extra features, including the option to add LifeLock identity protection.

 Any one of these three would serve you well, but the ideal choice would depend on what best fits your circumstances.
 For more, see our section on how to choose the best antivirus software below, or our stand-alone antivirus buying guide.